Undergraduate Course Catalog 2016-2017

 College of Liberal Arts

-Professor: Michele Dillon, David Finkelhor, Lawrence C. Hamilton, Kenneth M. Johnson, Heather A. Turner
+Professor: Michele Dillon, David Finkelhor, Lawrence C. Hamilton, Kenneth M. Johnson, Cesar Rebellon, Heather A. Turner

-Associate Professor: Benjamin C. Brown, Sharyn J. Potter, Cesar Rebellon, James Tucker, Karen Van Gundy
+Associate Professor: Benjamin C. Brown, Rebecca Glauber, Sharyn J. Potter, Thomas G. Safford, James Tucker, Karen Van Gundy

-Research Associate Professor: Wendy A. Walsh, Barbara A. Wauchope
+Research Associate Professor: Kristin E. Smith, Wendy A. Walsh

 Senior Lecturer: Catherine L. Moran